The Hot Details on Fire Resistive Construction & Other Verisk Construction Classifications

 Class 6: Fire-Resistive

-This ISO classification group involves buildings with walls of solid masonry, including reinforced concrete less than four inches thick or hollow masonry less than eight inches thick.
+This Verisk Construction Classification group involves buildings with walls of solid masonry, including reinforced concrete less than four inches thick or hollow masonry less than eight inches thick.
 Exterior bearing walls should be made of noncombustible materials, but exterior nonbearing walls can be of combustible materials.
 Fire-Resistive buildings are usually high-rise office buildings, condos or parking garages.
 Their fire-resistance rating is two hours or more.

-But What if There are Multiple ISO Construction Classes in One Structure?
+But What if There are Multiple Verisk Construction Classes in One Structure?

-It’s worth noting that if you have two different ISO Classes of materials within one building, and the lower fire rating comprises of over a third of the building, you should use the lower fire rating for the whole building.
-And if there are three or more different ISO types, use the most prominent ISO Classification for the structure.
+It’s worth noting that if you have two different Construction Classes of materials within one building, and the lower fire rating comprises of over a third of the building, you should use the lower fire rating for the whole building.
+And if there are three or more different Verisk types, use the most prominent Construction Classification for the structure.

 Sign Up